bharat407/Twitter_Bot/README.md

 -
 ## You must have

-- A Twitter Account.
+- After logging into your Twitter account
-- After logging into your Twitter account, follow this link: https://apps.twitter.com/app/new to create a new application.
+- Then follow this link:- https://apps.twitter.com/app/new to create a new application.

 ## Configuring and granting permissions from Twitter API